Justin Edwards (basketball, born 2003)

-Justin Edwards (born December 16, 2003) is an American professional basketball player for the Philadelphia 76ers of the National Basketball Association (NBA).
+Justin Tejon Edwards (born December 16, 2003) is an American professional basketball player for the Philadelphia 76ers of the National Basketball Association (NBA).
 He played college basketball for the Kentucky Wildcats.
 He was a consensus five-star recruit and one of the top players in the 2023 class.

 Early life and high school career

 Edwards grew up in Philadelphia, Pennsylvania, and attended Imhotep Institute Charter High School.
 He helped Imhotep win the Philadelphia City championship as a sophomore.
 As a junior, Edwards averaged 18.3 points and 8.3 rebounds per game and led the Panthers to the PIAA Class 5A state championship.
 He played in the Nike Elite Youth Basketball League following the season.
 Edwards was selected to play in the 2023 McDonald's All-American Boys Game.
 He was also selected to play for Team USA in the Nike Hoops Summit.
 As a senior, Edwards averaged 17.9 points and 7.5 rebounds as the Panthers repeated as state champions.
 He was named Mr. Pennsylvania Basketball.